aaron-grau/curic/react/homeworks/questions/stores.md

 # Dollar Store

-Tonight, we're going to finish building out the architecture for a React currency-conversion widget to use a Redux store.
+Today, we're going to finish building out the architecture for a React currency-conversion widget to use a Redux store.
 For this assignment, we won't be using `Provider` or `connect()`.
 We will be using the store's three built-in methods: `subscribe`, `dispatch`, and `getState`.

 Take a look at the [live demo][live-demo] to see the app in action.
 Try clicking on a currency to see its conversion rates.